Child Custody Violations as Kidnapping in Nevada

 Nevada law provides for harsh penalties if you violate a child custody order.
 Those penalties can even impact a parent that shares joint custody with the other parent.
 The offense can be prosecuted as either a felony or a misdemeanor.
 If you are under suspicion for violating a child custody order then immediately contact an attorney before you make any statements to a law enforcement officer investigating a criminal accusation.

-Call the attorneys at Mills, Mills & Anderson to discuss your case involving felony accusations of violating a child custody order.
+Call the attorneys at Mills & Anderson to discuss your case involving felony accusations of violating a child custody order.
 We can answer your questions and help protect you from an unjust prosecution.
 We are also experienced family law attorneys in Las Vegas, NV, that handle complex child custody cases.
 When appropriate, we can help you modify the underlying child custody order so that no future violations occur.

 Call (702) 386-0030 today to discuss your case.

 Nevada’s Statute 200.359 for Child Custody Violations as Kidnapping

 Under NRS 200.359(1), it is a crime to detain, conceal or remove a child from another person having lawful custody or from the jurisdiction of court.
 The statute provides that the crime can be charged as a category D felony punishable by 1 – 4 years in Nevada State prison and a fine of up to $5,000.
 A violation of NRS 193.130 occurs only if the following elements can be proven at trial beyond all reasonable doubt: